Creep (Radiohead song): Legacy

 In a surprise move, Radiohead performed "Creep" as the opening song of their headline performance at the 2009 Reading Festival.
 They did not perform it again until their 2016 tour for A Moon Shaped Pool, when a fan spent the majority of a concert shouting for it.
 Radiohead decided to play it to "see what the reaction is, just to see how it feels".
 They performed "Creep" again during the encore of their headline performance at the Glastonbury Festival that year.
-According to the Guardian critic Alexis Petridis, "Given Radiohead’s famously fractious relationship with their first big hit ... the performance of 'Creep' [was] greeted with something approaching astonished delight."
+According to the Guardian critic Alexis Petridis, "Given Radiohead's famously fractious relationship with their first big hit ... the performance of 'Creep' [was] greeted with something approaching astonished delight."
+In 2020, the Guardian critic Jazz Monroe named it Radiohead's 34th-greatest song, writing: "In the end, the band's disavowal of the song sent its credibility full circle.
+Nowadays, 'Creep' is a joke, but we're all blissfully in on it."

 In 2017, O'Brien said: "It's nice to play for the right reasons.
 People like it and want to hear it.
 We do err towards not playing it because you don't want it to feel like show business."
 In the same interview, Yorke said: "It can be cool sometimes, but other times I want to stop halfway through and be like, 'Nah, this isn't happening'."
 In a 2020 interview, O'Brien was dismissive of Pablo Honey but cited "Creep" as the "standout track".

-According to the journalist Alex Ross in 2001, "What set 'Creep' apart from the grunge of the early nineties was the grandeur of its chords—in particular, its regal turn from G major to B major.
-No matter how many times you hear the song, the second chord still sails beautifully out of the blue.
-The lyrics may be saying, 'I'm a creep,' but the music is saying, 'I am majestic.'"
-Stephen Thomas Erlewine wrote in 2001 that "Creep" achieved "a rare power that is both visceral and intelligent".
-In 2007, VH1 ranked "Creep" the 31st-greatest song of the 1990s.
-In 2020, Rolling Stone named it the 16th-greatest debut single; the journalist Andy Greene noted that though Radiohead had followed "Creep" with "some of the most innovative and acclaimed music of the past 30 years", it remained their most famous song.
-The Guardian named "Creep" the 34th-greatest Radiohead song in 2020, writing: "In the end, the band's disavowal of the song sent its credibility full circle.
-Nowadays, 'Creep' is a joke, but we're all blissfully in on it."
-In 2021, Rolling Stone named "Creep" the 118th greatest song of all time.
+In 2023, Yorke said that his vocal range had dropped with age and that he found "Creep" difficult to sing.